-- identifying risks to achieving quality objectives; - designing and implementing responses to assessed quality risks; - monitoring the design and operating effectiveness of policies and procedures through the use of process-integrated monitoring activities such as real time assurance, as well as appropriate assurance quality indicators; - continuously improving the SoQM when areas for improvement are identified by performing root cause analyses and implementing remedial actions; and - establishing a quality-related recognition and accountability framework to be used in appraisals, remuneration and career progression decisions.
+- identifying risks to achieving quality objectives; - designing and implementing responses to assessed quality risks; - monitoring the design and operating effectiveness of policies and procedures through the use of process-integrated monitoring activities such as real time assurance as well as appropriate assurance quality indicators; - continuously improving the system of quality management when areas for improvement are identified by performing root cause analyses and implementing remedial actions; and - establishing a quality-related recognition and accountability framework to be used in appraisals, remuneration and career progression decisions.

-Aim to predict: Assurance Quality Indicators
+Aim to predict: assurance quality indicators

-We have identified a set of Assurance Quality Indicators (AQIs) that support our Assurance leadership team in the early identification of potential risks to quality using metrics to aim to predict quality issues.
+We have identified a set of assurance quality indicators (AQIs) that support our Assurance leadership team in the early identification of potential risks to quality, using metrics to aim to predict quality issues.
 This quality risk analysis is an essential part of our QMSE, and the AQIs, in addition to other performance measures, also provide a key tool in the ongoing monitoring and continuous improvement of our SoQM.